phseiff/gender-render/README.md

 Advantages include:

-* Works even if your text mentions or addresses *multiple* individuals with unknown genders.

 * Syntax definitions for a template language to describe which individual is addressed at which point and in which grammatical form.

 * Different implementation for rendering said templates based on data describing the pronoun differences of all people referenced in the template.
 These include: